 Wake up early to visit Angkor Wat at sunrise – the crown jewel of the temples around Siem Reap.
 This one last temple is sure to take your breath away and is an image you’ll keep in your mind (and photo album!) for many years to come.

-- Pedal your bike along the narrow streets of Hanoi, enjoy lunch in a local home
+- Pedal your bike along the narrow streets of Hanoi

 - Two nights on a private boat in Ha Long Bay, exploring the islands and coves by kayak

 - Dive into the flavors of Vietnam during a morning cooking class

 - Discover the Mekong Delta, a UNESCO Biosphere Reserve